beeper/.github/profile/README.md

 Are you as passionate about building the future of chat as [we](https://github.com/orgs/beeper/people) are?
 We're hiring backend (Go), infrastructure/DevOps (Kubernetes), web (React), iOS, and Android engineers.
 Check out our [open positions](https://www.automattic.com/work-with-us).

 We also sponsor many open-source projects.
 Interested in building an open-source Matrix bridge?
-We offer sponsorships of $1,000–$5,000 USD.
-Our only requirements are using a BSD/Apache license and using the [mautrix-go](https://github.com/mautrix/go) library.
+We offer a bounty program, up to $50K.
+Read more [here](https://blog.beeper.com/2025/10/28/build-a-beeper-bridge/).

 ## Chat With Us